You're Approved!

 Apply for your J-1 Visa:

-- Take a look at our J-1 Visa Application Steps.
+- Review our J-1 Visa Application Steps.

 - Print your DS-2019 and DS-7002; printed copies of these forms are required for your visa interview.